ConSol-Lab/Pumpkin/README.md

 Our goal is to keep the solver efficient, easy-to-use, and well-documented.
 The solver is written in pure Rust and follows Rust best practices.
 As a result, downloading and compiling Pumpkin is straight-forward!

 A unique feature of Pumpkin is that it can produce a certificate of unsatisfiability.
 See [our CP’24 paper](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.CP.2024.11) for more details.

+Pumpkin won the bronze medal in the fixed search track of the [2025 MiniZinc Challenge](https://www.minizinc.org/challenge/2025/results/)!
 </p>

 <br clear="left"/>